 The uncontested divorce is rather quick and uncomplicated which makes it the preferred type of divorce in Thailand.
 It is also less financially demanding and emotionally draining as it does not need a court’s decision to grant a divorce basing on their individual testimonies and evidences against one another.

-Unlike the contested divorce in which couples may elect the court to severe their marriage even if they are not Thai nationals and are only in Thailand as residents or for work, uncontested divorce requires that the couple’s marriage to have been registered in Thailand in order to qualify.
+Unlike the contested divorce in which couples may elect the court to severe their marriage even if they are not Thai nationals and are only in Thailand as residents or for work, an uncontested divorce requires that the couple’s marriage have been registered in Thailand in order to qualify.

 Years ago, the divorcing couple needs to file their divorce at the same Amphur where they have had their marriage registered.
 Recently, this has not been the case as the divorce can already be done at another Amphur.

-Yes and it depends on whether the divorce will be done at the same Amphur where the couple registered their marriage or not.
+Yes, and it depends on whether the divorce will be done at the same Amphur where the couple registered their marriage or not.

 If the divorce is being done on “the same” Amphur where the marriage was registered the couple needs to provide the office with the following: